dennybritz/gmail-analytics-nodejs/README.md

     node message-dump-console.js "before:2013/01/01 after:2012/05/05"

 The command line argument is optional, and can be any valid gmail query string described in the [documentation](https://support.google.com/mail/answer/7190?hl=en).

+### bubble-vis

+Visualizes the domains you are interacting with via email as a [bubble chart](http://bl.ocks.org/mbostock/4063269).
+It uses the `message-dump` code to plot the chart in real-time.
+Still under construction.